Haldane's asymptotics for supercritical branching processes in an iid random environment: Introduction and main result

+\end{itemize} \end{thm} Under items i) and ii) we are concerned with supercritical, and under iv) with subcritical processes (following from Lemma \ref{Lemma Moments of F} ii) below).
+Only in the border case iii) this matter remains undecided, and we may have both $\pi_N>0$ and $\pi_N=0$.
+Here, a more precise handling of $\pi_N$ is a challenge.
+In case ii) the random environment $\mathsf V_N$ comes to the fore, for instance at

+the conditional probabilities of ultimate survival, given $\mathsf V_N$.
+Other than under i), it stays asymptotically random, with a limiting $\Gamma$-distribution (see Proposition \ref{Lemma convergence in prob} below).

-The proof follows a new strategy and does not rely on the familiar fixed point characterization of the survival probability.
-Instead we use an explicit representation for the survival probability in terms of the \emph{shape function} as well as the corresponding new technique, which has been introduced in \cite{Kersting2020} for branching processes in varying environment.
-The derived expressions has a similar structure as perpetuities, known from a financial context.
+The theorem's proof does not rely on the familiar fixed point characterization of the survival probability, but follows a new strategy.
+We use an explicit representation for the survival probability in terms of the \emph{shape function} as well as the corresponding new techniques, which have been introduced in \cite{Kersting2020} for branching processes in varying environments.
+The derived expressions have a similar structure as perpetuities, known from a financial context.
 Thus, it is a major step of the proof to derive a limit theorem for perpetuities with asymptotically vanishing interest rates.
-To our best knowledge, this is the first time that the relation between survival probabilities of branching processes in iid random environment and perpetuities occurs in the literature.
+To the best of our knowledge, this is the first time that a relation between branching processes in iid random environment and perpetuities occurs in the literature.
 Alsmeyer's publication \cite{Alsmeyer2021} uses this connection in the case of iid linear fractional environments, on arXiv it appeared almost simultaneously.

 The paper is organized as follows.
-In Section \ref{Sec prelim} we recall the required recent notations on branching processes in varying environment and establish the representation of the survival probability.
+In Section \ref{Sec prelim} we recall the required notions on branching processes in a varying environment and establish the representation of the survival probability.
 Our result on perpetuities is given in Section \ref{Sec Perpetuities}, it might be of some interest on its own.
-There we also provide a more detailed discussion of the relevant literature concerning perpetuities.
+There, we also provide a more detailed discussion of the relevant literature concerning perpetuities.
 The proof of the main theorem is given in Section \ref{Sec Proof}.